 - difficulty thinking or staying on task.

-Another interesting thing that research suggests is that your biological clocks can have natural preferences for day or night that show up in our DNA.
+Another interesting thing that research suggests is that your biological clocks can have natural preferences for day or night that show up in your DNA.
 Some people are predisposed to early wake-ups, whereas others naturally sleep later.
 Being a morning person or a night owl is therefore not entirely dependent on your habits.
-We’ll talk about this a bit more later, but if you’re curious about your genetic predisposition, you can take our DNA test.
+We’ll talk about this a bit more later, but if you’re curious about your genetic predisposition, discover more about our Premium DNA test.

 Okay, enough theory, let’s move on to advice on how to wake yourself up!